 7 Powerful Psychology Lessons That Will Boost Your Digital Marketing Game

-This is a guest post by Alexander Bickov, a Riga based product designer with over 15 years of UX design and digital marketing experience.
-His work is featured in the iOS App Store, Wall Street Journal, CNN, Business Insider, Forbes and Big Think.
+This is a guest post by Alexander Bickov, a Riga-based product designer with over 15 years of UX design and digital marketing experience.
+His work is featured in the iOS App Store, Wall Street Journal, CNN, Business Insider, Forbes, and Big Think.

-1. Emotional Marketing
+1. Emotional marketing

 There are two types of strategies that affect consumers’ buying habits:

 It’s been proven that consumers base their purchase decisions around feelings and emotions rather than the rational information of products’ features and attributes.
-So, it’s worth remembering that customers will more likely be loyal to brands that evoke positive emotional response.
+So, it’s worth remembering that customers will more likely be loyal to brands that evoke a positive emotional response.
 Use this knowledge in your content marketing strategy and create content that:

-– Inspires, creates excitement and interest.
+– Inspires, creates excitement and interest– Reminds of special moments

-– Sparks conversations, reactions, and engagements.
+– Sparks conversations, reactions, and engagements

-2. Social Proof
+2. Social proof

-– User-generated content, testimonials and reviews.
+– User-generated content, testimonials, and reviews– Influencer marketing

 – Social plugins and sharing buttons.